Hassan Maatouk: 2012–13: Second season in the UAE Pro League

-On 18 June 2012, it was announced that Maatouk had signed a one-year deal with Emirates Club for $800,000.
-His former club Ajman had been unable to pay the fee that Ahed asked to renew the loan deal.
+On 18 June 2012, it was announced that Maatouk had signed a one-year loan with Emirates Club for $800,000.
+His former club Ajman had been unable to pay the $500,000 fee that Ahed asked to renew the loan deal.
 He played one game in the promotion/relegation play-offs, in a 2–1 defeat to Sharjah on 14 September.
 As Emirates Club finished in last place in the play-off group, they were relegated to the UAE First Division.

-Maatouk moved to Al-Shaab on 27 September on a three-year deal for an undisclosed fee.
+Maatouk moved to Al-Shaab on 27 September on a one-year loan for an undisclosed fee.
 He scored four league goals for the team during the 2012–13 season.
 He also scored two League Cup goals, one of which was against Al-Nasr on 16 January 2013, Maatouk's third against them in the competition.

 Fujairah

 2013–2016: Promotion and stay in the UAE Pro League

-In 2013 Maatouk moved on a free transfer to UAE First Division side Fujairah.
-In his debut season he scored 20 league goals in 23 games, helping his side gain promotion for the first time in their history to the UAE Pro League for the following season.
+In 2013 Maatouk moved to UAE First Division side Fujairah on a one-year loan.
+In his debut season he scored 20 league goals in 23 games, helping his side gain promotion back to the UAE Pro League after a seven-year absence from the top flight.
+Following his successful season, Maatouk's loan was renewed for one season.

-His first Pro League goal for the team, which also happened to be a brace, came on 4 February 2015 against Emirates in a 1–2 win.
-His next league goal for Fujairah came in the form of a double against Al-Ittihald Kalba on 21 March 2015, with his 89th-minute goal being the match decider in a 2–3 away win.
-He scored a total of five goals in 26 appearances in the league.
-Maatouk was included in the 13-man shortlist for the 2014–15 UAE Pro League Best Foreign Player award.
+On 22 October 2014, Maatouk assisted Boubacar Sanogo's opening goal in a 2–1 victory over Ittihad Kalba, Fujairah's first win of the 2014–15 season.
+His first Pro League goal for the team, which also happened to be a brace, came on 4 February 2015 against Emirates in a 2–1 win.
+His next league goals for Fujairah also came in the form of a double against Ittihald Kalba on 21 March 2015, with his 89th-minute goal being the match decider in a 3–2 away win.
+Maatouk scored a total of five goals in 26 appearances in the league.
+He helped Fujairah avoid relegation, and was included in the 13-man shortlist for the 2014–15 UAE Pro League Best Foreign Player award as the only Arab and Asian player.
+Maatouk's loan was once again renewed a further year in July 2015.

-During his second season with Fujairah in the UAE Pro League, Maatouk improved his goal tally by scoring nine goals in the same number of appearances as the previous season.
+During the 2015–16 UAE Pro League season, Maatouk improved his goal tally by scoring nine goals in the same number of appearances as the previous season.
 He also scored one League Cup goal in two matches.
 This was not enough to keep the team safe, however, and they were relegated back to the second division after only two seasons.